 And why not?
 Analog is better.
 Is that not as clear as sky?

 It was strictly black and white photography he practiced.
 Someone of that camp appreciates the little nuances.
 A B&W film photographer doesn’t squander film to satiate the never-ending lust for mountain range silhouettes, bushy tree tops, canopies of Greco-Roman constructions, selfies and groupies.
+Is that an accurate statement?

 When in doubt, shop analog.